First of all, you need to know what pastrami is, a delicacy with a fascinating history that has become one of the favorite snacks around the world.

 Where does pastrami come from?

-Pastrami is said to have two possible origins, with the best-known version coming from Eastern Europe, Romania and Turkey, when immigrants from these countries brought this way of curing meat to the United States, where it became very popular in the Jewish community.
+It is said that pastrami has two possible origins, with the best-known version coming from Eastern Europe, Romania, and Turkey, when immigrants from these countries brought this method of curing meat to the United States, where it became very popular in the Jewish community.

-On the other side of the Atlantic, it gained fame especially in New York in the 1920s, when Romanian immigrants started opening businesses where this meat was sold.
+On the other side of the Atlantic, it gained fame especially in New York in the 1920s, when Romanian immigrants began to open businesses where this meat was sold.

-Nowadays, it’s in its sandwich format that we know it best, largely due to the New York delis that sold this type of finer and more “exotic” product, becoming, over the years, a symbol of Jewish-American cuisine.
+Nowadays, we know it best in its sandwich form, largely thanks to New York delis that sold these finer and more “exotic” products, which over the years have become a symbol of Jewish-American cuisine.

-The best places to try them in Lisbon
+The best places to try it in Lisbon

-Nowadays you can find these meat sandwiches in many places, although in Lisbon there aren’t as many spots as we’d like.
+Nowadays, you can find these meat sandwiches in many places, although in Lisbon there aren’t as many spots as we would like.

-You can find pastrami in its best-known sandwich, the Reuben, in which the meat is usually sliced and served on rye bread with Swiss cheese, sauerkraut and Mil Ilhas sauce.
+You can find pastrami in its most famous sandwich, the Reuben, in which the meat is usually sliced and served on rye bread with Swiss cheese, sauerkraut, and Thousand Island dressing.
 It’s an explosion of flavors you won’t believe!

-In Lisbon, there are three places where you can try this exquisite delicacy:
+In Lisbon, there are three places where you can try this refined delicacy:

 Quimera Brewpub

-This bar-restaurant in Alcântara is located inside a 300-year-old tunnel, which makes your visit even more exciting, especially if you try one of the two versions of the New York-style pastrami sandwich, the NY Deli Sandwich Gourmet:
+This bar-restaurant in Alcântara has the unique feature of being located inside a 300-year-old tunnel, which makes your visit even more exciting, especially if you try one of the two versions of New York-style pastrami sandwiches, the NY Deli Sandwich Gourmet:

-- Pastrami: Portuguese beef toast cured and braised in beer with black pepper and Portuguese mustard sauce
+- Pastrami: toasted Portuguese beef cured and stewed in beer with black pepper and Portuguese mustard sauce

-- Reuben: Portuguese beef toast cured and stewed in beer with cheese, sauerkraut and thousand island sauce (mayonnaise, pickles and spices)
+- Reuben: toasted Portuguese beef cured and stewed in beer with cheese, sauerkraut, and thousand island dressing (mayonnaise, pickles, and spices)

 Address: Rua Prior do Crato 6 (Alcântara)